Sarah Schols: Principal and Primary Drama / Vocal / Singing Teacher

 Allira has been dancing for a total of 16 years in styles including; ballet, jazz, tap, irish, musical theatre, contemporary and modern.
 In 2011 her primary school won a national competition for junior rock eisteddford featuring Allira as a main character.
 Her background in dancing has allowed her to excel at many competitions both state and nation wide.

-Bonnie Curtis: Contemporary & Musical Theatre Teacher
+Bonnie Curtis: Musical Theatre Dance Teacher

 Bonnie Curtis is a multi-faceted artist, driven by an inquisitive imagination and a desire to discover.
 Born and bred in Sydney, Bonnie trained at the Academy of Music and Performing Arts, receiving a Bachelor of Dance, training professionally in ballet, contemporary, tap, jazz, musical theatre, and partnering, among other styles.
 Upon graduating Bonnie moved to Europe to further her artistic development, working and training with international artists and companies across Europe.
 Since returning to Australia, Bonnie participated in a secondment program with the pre-eminent contemporary dance company Australian Dance Theatre.
 Bonnie is also a certified teacher of Marie Walton-Mahon’s 'Progressing Ballet Technique’ syllabus.